nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Pull him in when necessary.
 Yep.
 So Joe.
 Else do go down our path, but look for game trails and such?
 Yeah.

-That was the general instruction that chief toadwin or chief Croakmar gave you was knowing his knowing his son, he would not have just kind of diverted himself.
+That was the general instruction that chief Toadwin or Chief Croakmar gave you was knowing his knowing his son, he would not have just kind of diverted himself.
 He would have been diverted by something.
 So either they either he was taken on the road by something, or there was something that was extremely important that diverted his attention from finding his brother.
 So either way, looking for a game trail is probably a good place to start.
 And we know what trail he would have started on?

 Yeah.
 So why don't you go ahead and roll a survival for me or tracking?
 Are you Scott?
 Track.
 Yeah.